MrPhantom2325/SkinDiseaseClassifier-LowCode/README.md

 # SkinDiseaseClassifier-LowCode
-Made using N8N adn RoboFlow
+Made using N8N and RoboFlow